-- The project is intended to make better use of existing outdoor seating at the restaurant, and the applicant has stated that it will not lead to any additional seats. - The outdoor seating area was not reviewed by the Commission, and the seating capacity of the restaurant (including indoor and outdoor seats) has increased to more than the 34 seats allowed under the 1991 MVC decision. - The total square footage of the kitchen and seating areas has increased from about 2,272 ft to 3,714 ft since 1991, and the seating capacity from 34 to 67 seats. - The applicant has stated that the new outdoor seating area replaces some of the indoor seating, which is kept open in the event of rain. - Parking capacity has also increased, from about 32 spaces in 1991 to 57 currently, including on the abutting lot to the east.
+- The project is intended to make better use of existing outdoor seating at the restaurant, and the applicant has stated that it will not lead to any additional seats. - The outdoor seating area was not reviewed by the Commission, and the seating capacity of the restaurant (including indoor and outdoor seats) has increased to more than the 34 seats allowed under the 1991 MVC decision. - The total square footage of the kitchen and seating areas has increased from about 2,272 ft2 to 3,714 ft2 since 1991. - The applicant has stated that the new outdoor seating area replaces some of the indoor seating, which is kept open in the event of rain. - Parking capacity has also increased, from about 32 spaces in 1991 to 57 currently, including on the abutting lot to the east.